Unlike fractions

 How to convert unlike fractions into like fractions

-1 Find LCM (lowest common multiple) for the given denominators.
+1. Find LCM (lowest common multiple) for the given fractions denominators.

-2 For each of the unlike fraction numbers.
+2. For each of the unlike fractions do the following steps.

-3. After the step 2 all the unlike fractions will have same denominator (LCM).
+3. After step 2 all the unlike fractions will have the same denominator (LCM)(Or unlike fractions are converted to like fractions).

 LCM for 6 and 8 = 24